-In view of the above-mentioned change in FINREP reporting obligations, the number of SIs submitting FINREP information is considerably higher from the fourth quarter of 2015 onwards.
-The table below shows the number of entities per reference period.
+In view of the above-mentioned change in FINREP reporting obligations, the number of SIs submitting FINREP information is considerably higher from the fourth quarter of 2015 onwards, as shown in the T01.01 set of tables (general statistics) and in the Data section of the Supervisory Banking Statistics page of the ECB's banking supervision website.
+After the fourth quarter of 2015 there are fewer changes in the number of entities per reference period, and most changes result from amendments to the list of SIs following assessments by ECB Banking Supervision.